 An important facet of vasopressin’s function is how it reacts to dehydration.
 Even mild dehydration causes an increase in vasopressin secretion, which stimulates urine concentration.
 In other words, as soon as you’re even a little bit dehydrated, the body kicks in water conservation mechanisms.
 On the other hand, a state of super hydration reduces the production of vasopressin.
 Conversely, your body begins flushing out your excess water through more frequent urination and a higher propensity for sweating.
 You can see where we’re going with this.

-The Best Cutting Weight For BJJ Strategy
+Cutting Weight With Water Strategy

 When looking to shed the pounds but keep your strength intact for competition, it is essential to develop a detailed, step-by-step plan.
 Cutting weight for BJJ is only effective when done correctly.

-What you should aim for is to be full and hydrated until about 24 hours out.
+What you should aim for is to be full and hydrated for about 24 hours out.
 No need for starvation.
 A solid nutrition and hydration plan with a hard weight cut the day before will be tough.
 However, it’s way safer and less torturous than having to go through dehydration for days to little effect.
-The right approach to cutting weight for BJJ should allow you to stay fresh and energetic during competition, even (or better said, especially) in the latter stages.
+The right approach to cutting weight for BJJ should allow you to stay fresh and energetic during the competition, even (or better said, especially) in the latter stages.

 The key is maintaining hydration until about 24 hours before weigh-ins.
 You have to drink water early and often.
 Here is a basic water-intake guide, which you can follow leading up to a fight or a match.
 The method starts from five days out and yields impressive and safe results: